ophub/amlogic-s9xxx-openwrt/armbian/README.md

-# amlogic-s9xxx kernel related file
+# amlogic-s9xxx kernel related files

 Some files needed for compilation related to amlogic-s9xxx kernel are stored in the directory.